 November 21, 2015

 There’s definitely something going on at the Inspired Teaching School on Douglas Street in Northeast DC.
 It was evident as I toured the school and spoke to teachers, parents and faculty during today’s open house.
-Even the classrooms echoed an openness and relaxed atmosphere, geared at expression and learning.
+Even the classrooms echoed an openness and relaxed atmosphere, geared toward expression and learning.
 It’s not often that you hear words like imaginative, inspired, creative, and student centered echoed with such enthusiasm by teachers and parents alike.

 If you don’t believe me ask Pre-K teacher Daris McInnis who stated teaching at Inspired Teaching was “his dream job” and sees this as a way of giving back.
-He went on to praise how the school helps children learn to problem solve and talk through things through it’s inquiry-based learning.
+He went on to praise how the school helps children learn to problem solve and talk through things through its inquiry-based learning.

 Or maybe it was Yashika Ocon who has two boys in kindergarten and 4th grade who gleamed when asked what she liked about the school and replied that she likes the way they “meet children where they are”.
 “They don’t hold children back like some schools do”.
-When asked what message she would want to pass on to other parents she stated that Inspired Learning “Allows your child to be who they are, where they are.
-It’s not a rote, memory-based learning environment.”
+When asked what message she would want to pass on to other parents, she stated that Inspired Learning “Allows your child to be who they are, where they are.
+It’s not a rote memory-based learning environment.”